chef/automate/components/automate-chef-io/content/docs/configuration.md

 Authentication via Automate for Habitat Builder is still in Alpha.
 {{% /warning %}}

-To configure Chef Automate as an OAuth Provider for Habitat Builder, create a `.toml` file that contains the partial configuration below.
+To configure Chef Automate as an OAuth Provider for Habitat Builder, create a TOML file that contains the partial configuration below.
 Run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.